wp-plugins/wp-app-studio/readme.txt

  [Extensive documentation](https://wpas.emdplugins.com/articles "WP App Studio 4 AUTOBAHN Documentation") with step by step instructions is available on WPAS site.<br>

 = Extensions =
 Following extensions are sold separately.
-Create a connection in WP App Studio to use them in ProDev plugins.<br>
+Create a connection in WP App Studio to use them in your ProDev plugins.<br>
 * [Incoming Email](https://emdplugins.com/plugins/incoming-email-extension/) extension to pull email content including attachments to your entities.<br>
 * Inline Entity extension to allow users to insert content of another entity into your primary entity.
 Categorize and tag your inline entities with inline taxonomies.
 See screenshot.